-There are currently two competing, polar-opposite views on the Constitution.
-Only one can be true:
+There are two competing polar-opposite views on the Constitution.
+Only one can be true.
+Which do you hold?

-- A list of Enumerated Powers severely limiting the function and scope of our federal government so that we can be free from a powerful central government.
+- A list of Enumerated Powers in Article 1, Section 8, enforced by the 10th Amendment, severely limiting the function and scope of Washington, D.C. so that we can live free from a powerful central government.

-Democrats and Republicans refer to and treat the Constitution as a ‘living document.’
-This is a weak attempt to justify unconstitutional laws, rules, regulations, taxes, fees, agencies, and decisions and it reveals the necessity of denigrating the Constitution for both parties to continue operating outside of the 10th Amendment and the Enumerated Powers.
+Democrats and Republicans routinely dismiss the Constitution as a “living document.”
+This is a weak attempt to justify unconstitutional laws, opinions, rules, regulations, taxes, fees, and agencies, and reveals the necessity of denigrating the Constitution for both parties to continue operating outside the 10th Amendment and the Enumerated Powers.

 “The plan of the convention declares that the power of Congress, or, in other words, of the national legislature, shall extend to certain enumerated cases.
 This specification of particulars evidently excludes all pretensions to a general legislative authority, because an affirmative grant of special powers would be absurd, as well as useless, if a general authority was intended.”– Alexander Hamilton, Federalist No. 83

-The ‘living document’ argument is an obvious lie.
-It is a successful lie, however, if millions knowingly or unknowingly repeat and believe the lie, and if through apathy and fear we do nothing to call attention to this deception and continue to cooperate as if it were true.
-Those pushing for control through Socialism of course will fight this conversation.
+The “living document” argument is an obvious lie.
+It is an effective lie, however, if millions knowingly or unknowingly repeat and believe the lie, and if through apathy and fear we do nothing to call attention to this deception and continue to cooperate as if it were true.
+The Left, in both parties, are determined that we never have this conversation.

-In 1902 Oliver Wendell Holmes Jr. was appointed to the Supreme Court and was instrumental in institutionalizing the additional lie that the judiciary are the lone arbiters of what is constitutional.
-The federal government was created by the People and never, during or after, did we give up our power to determine when our creation is operating outside of the confines of its Delegated Responsibilities, nor have we ever surrendered the right to respond accordingly.
+Every American has a 10th Amendment Right to a federal government restrained by the Constitution, and to local and State officials that stand between us and Washington, D.C. when it is not.
+The federal government was created by the People and never, during or after, did we give up our power to determine when our creation is operating outside of the confines of its Delegated Responsibilities, nor have we ever surrendered the Right to respond accordingly.

-Only federal activity within the strict confines of the Constitution and the principles of which it is a simple but powerful reflection are valid.
-Thomas Jefferson said “whensoever the General Government assumes undelegated powers, its acts are void, null, and without force.”
-The Supreme Court declared: “…a law repugnant to the Constitution is void…” – Marbury v.
+Only federal activity within the strict confines of the Constitution, and the principles of which it is a simple but powerful reflection, are valid.
+Jefferson said “whensoever the General Government assumes undelegated powers, its acts are void, null, and without force.”
+The Supreme Court once declared: “…a law repugnant to the Constitution is void…” – Marbury v.
 Madison, (1803).
-Our judges used to honor their Oaths’ to obey and defend the Constitution: “An unconstitutional act is not law; it confers no right; it imposes no duties; it affords no protection; it creates no office; it is in legal contemplation, as inoperative as though it had never been passed.” – Norton v.
+Justices and judges used to believe in constitutionally limited governments: “An unconstitutional act is not law; it confers no right; it imposes no duties; it affords no protection; it creates no office; it is in legal contemplation, as inoperative as though it had never been passed.” – Norton v.
 Shelby County, (1886).

-Whether or not federal, State, and local Oath takers are honoring their Oath of Office and obeying and defending the Constitution or are instead enforcing everything Washington D.C. produces has become a one-sided conversation.
+Whether or not federal, State, and local Oath takers are honoring their Oaths of Office and obeying and defending the Constitution or are instead enforcing everything Washington D.C. produces, has become a one-sided conversation.

 The Constitution as written clearly limits the federal government to only two essential tasks, defense and facilitating trade.
 Despite it having become ‘normal’ for the federal government to operate outside of its constitutional confines, it is never too late for us to draw attention to their unlawful activities and to start restoring the Rule of Law and our Liberty.
-It is, in fact, our duty as Americans to do so whether all of you that swear the Oath of Office honor it or not.
+It is our Right and duty as Americans to do so whether all of you that swear your Oath of Office honor it or not.

-We cannot easily rein in Washington, D.C. or even our Commonwealth, but we can certainly restore Freedom to our County.
-In an entire nation that should be protected by the Constitution we are entitled to create a 10th Amendment County where the Enumerated Powers, the Bill of Rights, and the great principles that created our Republic are again what protect and guide our lives.
+We cannot easily rein in Washington, D.C. or even our Commonwealth, but we can restore Freedom to our County.
+In an entire nation that should be protected by the Constitution, we are certainly entitled to create a 10th Amendment Countywhere the Enumerated Powers, the Bill of Rights, and the great principles that created our Republic are again what protect and guide our lives.
 To achieve this, interposition will again be required of all that have sworn their Oath.

 We should never lose our Liberty because people among us neither want theirs nor know how to live free.
-It is because of them that we wrote the Constitution and require that you swear your Oath of Office to us and it is our responsibility to hold you to that oath.
-We will enforce the 10th Amendment again, but we must know where your allegiance lies.
+It is because of them that we wrote the Constitution and require that you swear your Oath of Office to us, and it is our responsibility to hold you to that oath.
+We will enforce the 10th Amendment again, so we must know where your allegiance lies.

 The Constitution cannot be two opposite things at the same time.
 Is the Constitution our Highest Law that keeps us free, or is it an anachronistic document flippantly referenced on rare occasions?
 Are our Rights from God and eternal, or favors from man and transient?
 Are our responsibilities individual and voluntary, or collective and coerced?